 I started my career in medical coding when I ran my own successful rehab practice in New Jersey that at it’s zenith served over 17 long term care facilities with 26 therapists, aides and support staff.
 My company was approved by Medicare and billed over $1.6 Million annually with less than a .06% rejection rate — unheard of in the rehab industry.
 The reason for this success was making sure my company billed based on source documentation and provided ongoing training to my therapists regarding proper coding.
 So believe me- I know about coding!

-I have a unique way of teaching myself new concepts and I share that with my students.
-So they “get it”.
-As fast as possible.
+I have a unique way of teaching myself new concepts and I share that with my students so they can “get it” as fast as possible.
 Because medical coding demands that we stay current on changes in medical coding billing.
 So let me tell you…

 You see, it doesn’t have to be that hard.
 You don’t need to stress.
 After all, the exam is open book right?
 You just need to get organized, focus on whats important to pass the test… and don’t sweat the small stuff!